tbang618/RustGuides/Rustlings/Rustlings2.md

 	..order_template
 };
 ```
-Note that a new declaration of a struct cannot end with a comma in its last field.

 The shorthand to fill the rest of the fields with copies from an existing struct is:
 ```Rust